Judicial Clerkships: Applying

 The reality of modern clerkships is that judges usually receive many applications.
 Federal judges may receive from 50 up to a few hundred applications for two or three spots.
 In deciding where to apply, it is wise to direct at least some of your efforts beyond federal judges of the Sixth Circuit if you have the ability to move.

 Fortunately, there are many excellent judges around the country.
 Students and alumni have clerked at all levels of courts in all parts of the United States.
 Some students have had great success as far away as Alaska, California, and the Virgin Islands.

 The general method for applying is to focus on at least one factor in your search, such as a kind of court or an area of the country.
 One variation is to apply to a group of judges that fit your focus and then add an additional group for some diversification.
 The diversification can be helpful in part because not as many of your classmates will be applying to the same judges.
-You should consult with both faculty and the Career Services Office to develop an application strategy.
+You should consult with both faculty and the Career Development Office to develop an application strategy.

 Where feasible, contact the current or prior clerks; they have a wealth of information about their own judge and other judges in the vicinity.
 You should research judicial clerks, in addition to the judges.
 Moritz graduates who have clerked may be particularly helpful in your search.

 You may find it more useful to speak to a current clerk when he or she is not in the office.
 Imagine asking whether the clerk likes his or her judge while that clerk is at the office.
 If the secretary and co-clerks are listening, your contact may be less than candid.
 One additional point – current clerks may be especially dependable about other judges in their area.
 It can be hard for the clerk to admit that he or she has wasted a year with an unpleasant or unskilled judge.